od-c0d3r/pragprog-vscode-extension/README.md

 ## Features

-Alert before save any new code to check if the new code is following Pragmatice Programmer Book ETC principle
+Alert before save any new code to check if the new code is following Pragmatic Programmer Book ETC principle